 - 1. Holds an American Registry of Radiologic Technologists certification or equivalent and active registration in the pertinent discipline qualifications. - 2.
+Shall document the minimum equivalent of two years full-time professional experience as a registered radiographer working with students in the clinical setting for a clinical preceptor role

-Shall be a radiographer proficient in supervision, instruction, and evaluation. - 3.
-Shall be in good standing with their immediate supervisor. - 4.
-Shall meet the criteria for the position as established by the sponsoring institution. - Recommendation and approval from supervisors - Recommendation from students - At least 12-months of post-graduate experience - 5.
-Submit proper documentation of their qualifications to the ASR to report to the JRCERT. - 6.
-Has completed the Vector Solutions or HealthStream mandatory education. - 7.
+- a) At least one year of experience working with students in the clinical setting is required for the acting clinical preceptor role - 3.
+Shall be a radiographer proficient in supervision, instruction, and evaluation. - 4.
+Shall be in good standing with their immediate supervisor. - 5.
+Shall meet the criteria for the position as established by the sponsoring institution. - 6.
+Submit proper documentation of their qualifications to the ASR to report to the JRCERT. - 7.
+Has completed the Vector Solutions or HealthStream mandatory education. - 8.
 This role is eligible for the RISE Program at CoxHealth.
-Refer to the RISE program assessment tool and policy for details of eligibility.
+Refer to the RISE program assessment tool and policy for details of eligibility. - 9.
+Is recommended by students and supervisors for the role. - 10.
+Clinical preceptors and liaisons will have additional training related to their role provided to them in addition to the annual clinical technologist training modules - 11.
+Clinical preceptors and liaisons will be provided additional educational materials related to the clinical preceptor role by the ASR faculty - 12.
+Submit proper documentation of their qualifications to the ASR faculty to report to the JRCERT - 13.
+These roles may be eligible for the RISE Program at CoxHealth or financial compensation.
+Refer to the RISE program assessment tool and policy for details of eligibility and discuss with supervisor regarding the additional payment.
+This is not controlled by the ASR program.